Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

 \subsection{Interference Reduction Techniques}

 The presented multi-cell theoretical analysis allows us to examine interesting techniques for interference reduction and performance improvement by slightly modifying the adopted mathematical model.
-In this concept, the impact of frequency reuse and beamforming are investigated in this section.
+In this context, the impact of frequency reuse and beamforming are investigated in this section.
+For simplicity, we limit our study to the first technique with Rayleigh fading on both the desired link and on the interfering signals.